Plugins

 Process is not executed

-1. Select the Host alarm type and the corresponding server as a reference.
+1. Select the Host alert type and the corresponding server as a reference.

 2. Set the 'Process is not running' requirement and select the Apache process from the list that opens.